 It seems like the simplest concept, that we must have the energy in our tank in order to perform.
-So, in order to be resilient and effective at our jobs, we can’t just be running on cups of coffee, but, also adequate amounts of sleep.
+So, in order to be resilient and effective at our jobs, we can’t just be running on cups of coffee, but, rather, we need adequate amounts of sleep.

-The hours of sleep a night that you get every night plays a role in your entire body.
-Not only are you groggy, but, also have higher stress levels, a lower attention rate and will be less likely to be creative.
+The hours of sleep you get each night plays a role in your entire body.
+Not only are you groggy if you go without, but you also have higher stress levels, a lower attention rate and will be less likely to be creative.

 Doesn’t quite sound like a productive workplace.

 Allow your workers a schedule that gives them time to sleep.
 After all, it has been found that sleep deprivation costs American companies $63.2 billion a year in lost productivity, and we don’t want that.

 This post is the third and final part in a three-part series on Wellness @ Work, highlighting the importance of a healthy balanced lifestyle as part of a successful career.
 Learn more about our Lifestyle and Assessment Coaching packages that can help you make this change in your life.